-2023-2024: BUDGET PERIOD 5
+2024-2025: BUDGET PERIOD 1

-Kansas Department of Health and Environment 1000 SW Jackson, Ste 340 Topeka, Kansas 66612-1365
+Kansas Department of Health and Environment Bureau of Community Health Systems 1000 SW Jackson, Ste 340 Topeka, Kansas 66612-1365

-This publication was supported by the Grant or Cooperative Agreement Number, NU90TP922049, funded by the Centers for Disease Control and Prevention.
+This publication was supported by the Grant or Cooperative Agreement Number, NU90TU000045, funded by the Centers for Disease Control and Prevention.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention or the Department of Health and Human Services.

-Kansas Department of Health and Environment Bureau of Community Health Systems Preparedness Program 2023-2024
+Kansas Department of Health and Environment Bureau of Community Health Systems Preparedness Program 2024-2025